-The pomme de terre was introduced to France at the beginning of the 17th century, but its true value as food was not recognized until the late 18th century, when a renowned army chemist, A.A.
+The potato ('pomme de terre') was introduced to France at the beginning of the 17th century, but its true value as food was not recognized until the late 18th century, when a renowned army chemist, A.A.
 Parmentier, recommended it as the solution to endemic famines that were then devastating the country.

-Today, the potato still has an important place in the national diet: the French consume each year nearly 30 kg per capita of fresh potatoes and another 25 kg of processed products.
-(Source: International Year of the Potato)
+Today, the potato still has an important place in the national diet: the French consume each year over 50 kg per capita of potatoes, about half of that in the form of processed potato products.